 4. Wylie’s Baths

-Another great swimming spot is Wylie’s Baths located in Coogee.
-Whilst I love Coogee beach, it can get really busy there so to me, there’s nothing better than following the coastal path along to Wylie’s Baths, a huge ocean pool, that’s a bit more organised and chilled out than going to the beach.
+Wylie’s Baths is a great alternative from busy Coogee Beach.
 You’ll need to pay $5 to get in but it’s completely worth it.
 There’s toilets, and a cafe there so this spot is perfect for all.
 My friend had a massage there as well and said it was the best massage she had ever had!

 5. Shark Beach at Nielsen Park

-I’ve tried to go to this beach a few times before but could never find parking.
+We’ve tried to go to Shark Beach a few times before but could never find parking.
 This is far from a secluded beach but I’m adding this one onto the list because it’s a really good family beach to take your kids to.
-It’s located in Nielsen Park, a beautiful park with lots of space for the kids to run around in and there looks to be a gorgeous restaurant there as well.
-When we went there on that hot day at around 10am, we actually had to illegally park as we couldn’t find parking.
-The beach was completely packed that morning (see photo I took at 10am above)`.
+It’s located in Nielsen Park which is a beautiful big park with lots of space for the kids to run around in.
+There also looks to be a gorgeous date night restaurant in Sydney called The Nielsen, right on the beach as well.

 6. Camp Cove

-Directions: You can take the ferry from Circular Quay or the 324 bus which both take 50 minutes in total to get there.
-Or you can park up at around Victoria Street.
+How to get to Camp Cove by public transport: Take the ferry from Circular Quay or the 324 bus which both take 50 minutes in total to get there.

 7. Gordons Bay

-Gordan’s Bay is hardly a well kept secret but it has this kind of castaway island feel to it.
+Gordons Bay is hardly a well kept secret but it has this kind of castaway island feel to it.
 Located on the Bondi to Coogee coastal path, it’s well known for being an amazing snorkelling beach.
-I say beach, but there’s actually not much of it so you’ll have to park yourself up on the rocks.
+We say beach, but there’s actually not much of it so you’ll have to park yourself up on the rocks.